az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-HANDOUT.md

 2. Which issues are patch-safe versus minor-release work.
 3. Which undecided items need additional discovery before implementation planning.
 4. Whether the recommended first wave should stand as currently proposed.
+5. Whether the preliminary Phase 0 working drafts for [#5541](https://github.com/az-digital/az_quickstart/issues/5541) and [#5539](https://github.com/az-digital/az_quickstart/issues/5539) are directionally correct enough to use as the working basis for implementation planning.

 ## Recommended Starting Positions